trychlos/pwix-cookie-manager/README.md

 Contrarily to `cmConsent`, this component is not blocking.
 The user is able to just ignore it.

-As this component has a link to the cookies manager modal dialog, it may take the exact same parameter than `cmConsent`.
+As this component provides a link to the cookies manager modal dialog, it may take the exact same parameters than `cmConsent`, plus some specifics:

+- `cookiesPolicy`

+    Whether to display a link to the site wookies policy.

+    If provided, then the component will display a short sentence « Read our cookies policy ».

+    On click, the `cm-policy-click` event will be triggered on `cmSliding` component.

+    Defaults to `false`.

+### Informational messages

+#### `cm-policy-click`

+This event is triggered on the `cmSliding` component when the developer has requested the display of a link to the cookies policy, and the user has clicked this link.

 ## NPM peer dependencies